-You have 2 choices at the base on a weekday currently, which are the cafeteria tent or the bar tent.
+You have 2 choices at the base on a weekday when we were there: the cafeteria tent or the bar tent (yes, a tent).
 We chose the cafeteria and it was predictably lacking, but I think in a couple of years there are going to be lots of better choices available.
 The people we spoke to in the real estate office said that the yurts are all coming down in summer 2020, which will pave the way for a new base lodge.
 There was a tiny mid-mountain yurt serving tacos that we didn’t go into, but it’s clearly just a matter of finishing the interior of that gorgeous mid-mountain lodge before that comes down.

 - Above average snowfall for an Idaho resort

 - No lines, empty slopes (as of 2020!)